 An important component of the Definitive Agreement among the parties that formed the new Community Mercy Health Partners (CMHP) was the promise to build in Springfield, Ohio, a state-of-the-art, new hospital to replace Community Hospital and Mercy Medical Center facilities.
 The new hospital opened November 13, 2011 as Springfield Regional Medical Center (SRMC).

 CHF has a dual role to play in the regional healthcare system of Clark and Champaign Counties, Ohio.
 It is both a provider of health services and a co-owner of Community Mercy Health Partners.
-In addition, CHF provides health and wellness education within the community, and grants to local organizations.
+In addition, CHF provides health and wellness education within the community, and grants to local non-profit organizations.

 Our Job as a Healthcare Provider

 The Reproductive Services Plan of the Definitive Agreement outlined the authorities and responsibilities of CHF to provide reproductive health services that cannot be provided by CMHP which operates under the Ethical and Religious Directives for Catholic Health Services.

 CHF staff, nurses, nurse manager and medical director provide quality, inpatient, reproductive services in the CHF Health Services Pavilion on the campus of Springfield Regional Medical Center at 200 Medical Center Drive, Springfield OH 45504.
 The three-story Pavilion adjacent to Springfield Regional Medical Center contains two operating suites, an exam room, administrative offices and tenant lease space.
 Reproductive health services are delivered in a way that is convenient and seamless to the patient and health care professionals.